freshollie/fresh-configurator/README.md

 At the moment the amount of code is very minimal, and is mostly working on setting up of the repo and frameworks for development.

 - The MultiWii protocol sourcecode has been ported into Typescript, and utilises promises.
-It's available in the [@fresh/msp](packages/msp) package
+It's available in the [@fresh/msp](packages/msp) package.
+- Tests have been started to be written
 - GraphQL has been setup for communication between the UI and the flight controller
 - Framework around using electron to build the application has been started, and mostly works
 - Storybook has been setup to ease component development